-(1) The cumulative return of the Subordinate Voting Shares (in C\$) is based on the closing prices of the Subordinate Voting Shares on the TSX on June 2, 2015, June 30, 2015, December 31, 2015, June 30, 2016, December 31, 2016, June 30, 2017 and December 31, 2017 or, if there was no trading on such date, the closing price on the last trading day prior to such date.
+- (1) The cumulative return of the Common Shares (in C\$) is based on the closing prices of the Common Shares on the TSX on June 2, 2015, December 31, 2015, December 31, 2016, December 31, 2017, December 31, 2018 and December 31, 2019 or, if there was no trading on such date, the closing price on the last trading day prior to such date.
 Cash dividends on the shares have been treated as being reinvested into additional shares on the payment date of each dividend.
-The Subordinate Voting Shares commenced trading on the TSX on June 2, 2015.
+The predecessor subordinate voting shares (which have been re-designated as Common Shares) commenced trading on the TSX on June 2, 2015. - (2) The S&P/TSX Composite Total Return Index is a total return index (in C\$), the calculation of which includes dividends and distributions reinvested.

-aggregate compensation of the Named Executive Officers of FirstService relative to shareholder returns as measured by the equity trading price since June 2, 2015.
-However, during the post-Spin-off period, the total cumulative shareholder return for C\$100 invested in Subordinate Voting Shares significantly outpaced the S&P/TSX Composite Total Return Index.
-In 2017, the shareholder return reflected a 25% increase in FirstService's adjusted earnings per share for 2017 over the prior year, and consequently, an annual performance bonus was earned by each Named Executive Officer in 2017.
+As noted in the graph above, from June 2, 2015 until December 31, 2019, assuming reinvestment of all dividends, the cumulative total shareholder return on the Common Shares was 374.9% as compared to a cumulative total return of 29.8% on the S&P/TSX Composite Total Return Index over the same period.
+During this period, the total cumulative shareholder return for C\$100 invested in Common Shares significantly outpaced the S&P/TSX Composite Total Return Index.
+In 2019, a 15% increase in FirstService's adjusted earnings per share for 2019 over the prior year (and 23% for the purposes of the annual performance-based bonus plan) is, in part, a basis for the positive 2019 shareholder return, and consequently, an annual performance bonus was earned by each Named Executive Officer in 2019.
 See "Compensation Discussion and Analysis - Base Salary" and "- Annual Bonus Incentive" above.